CRANES, CROWNS, & SCALES, TILA STUDIOS - OCTOBER 6 & 7, 2017

 COLOR YOUR CITY, at chattanooga MINI MAKER FAIRE - SEPTEMBER 9, 2017

 Artists Mary Ann Twitty and Josiah Golson created the 800 "Color Your City" project for Chattanooga's 2017 Mini Maker Faire.
 Hundreds of visitors followed a ‘paint-by-numbers’ approach, in which the artists asked them a series of questions about themselves and their city.
 The process gave participants a unique opportunity to discuss their city, while providing responses in artistic expressions on the mural.
-The completed work will be on display in various locations in the city, and 800 Collective is currently working on a similar project with Glass House Collective to inform street-scaping and development.
+The completed work will be on display in various locations in the city, and 800 Collective is currently working on a similar project with the communities of Glass Street and Dodson to inform street-scaping and development.

 In January 2017, the 800 Collective kicked off the new year of programming in Atlanta's Fuse Arts Center, with "The Art of Free Space," a session inviting participants to explore the dynamics of spaces that empower or limit their expression.
 Through creating and sharing our experiences, we discussed the resources and strategies necessary to speak up for ourselves and others in spaces in which we've been silent in the past.